dgcamblor/UMIvar/Bioinformática y programación/Ómicas/Epigenómica/Methylation microarray processing and analysis.md

 The manifest file contains the information about the probes in the array (e.g. probe type, etc.).

-### Filtering problematic probes

-Several probes are known to be problematic due to a myriad of reasons, and it is advisable to remove them from the analysis.

-- C/T SNPs -> Probes with a common SNP at the CpG site, which can lead to a false positive signal.
-They can be identified with the `getSNPs()` function.

-- Probes located in sex chromosomes -> They can trigger false positives in the differential methylation analysis.
-They can be identified with the `getSex()` function.

-- Cross-reactive/multimapping probes -> Some of the probes can map to multiple locations in the genome, leading to confounding signals.
-Cross reactive probes have been documented in the literature ([Chen et al., 2013](https://pubmed.ncbi.nlm.nih.gov/23314698/); [Pidsley et al., 2016](https://pubmed.ncbi.nlm.nih.gov/23314698/)).
-Some packages like `maxprobes` allow for easy removal in `minfi` objects.

-- Probes with detection p-values > 0.01.
-The detection p-value is a measure of the confidence in the signal of a probe, comparing the total signal at the probe (Methylated + Unmethylated) with the background signal (estimated from the negative control probes).
-Probes with detection p-values > 0.01 (or 0.05) are considered unreliable.

 ### Normalization

 Normalization is an important step in the analysis of the methylation microarray data to correct for technical biases: